 The Act sets out boards' four primary objectives.
-These are ensuring student achievement for all of its students, including for those of differing needs, making sure the school is a safe place for all, and giving effect to the Treaty of Waitangi.
+These are ensuring every student at the school can reach their highest possible standard in educational achievement; and the school is safe place for all, is inclusive of, and caters for, students with differing needs, and gives effect to Te Tiriti o Waitangi.